googlefonts/fontra-docs/_reference/font-overview/panels/navigation.md

 ##### Group by

-Sort the glyphs of the font by one or many of the following categories.
+Organize the glyphs of the font by one or many of the following categories.

 Script
 : sort by **script** (a script is not a language: Cyrillic ≠ Bulgarien)